IQSS/dataverse/doc/sphinx-guides/source/api/native-api.rst

 - set: The OAI set on the remote server.
 If not supplied, will default to none, i.e., "harvest everything".
 - style: Defaults to "default" - a generic OAI archive.
 (Make sure to use "dataverse" when configuring harvesting from another Dataverse installation).

+Generally, the API will accept the output of the GET version of the API for an existing client as valid input, but some fields will be ignored.
+For example, as of writing this there is no way to configure a harvesting schedule via this API.

 An example JSON file would look like this::

   {